mcharouk/aws/AdvancedArchitectingOnAWS/Synopsis.md

 * in a single cluster, can run tasks on Fargate or EC2
 * Only one capacity provider will have a *base* that will define how many tasks should be run at minimum
 * *weight* is the percentage of tasks that run on a capacity provider
+* it's not possible to mix different types of capacity provider for a single service
+  * EC2 and Fargate cannot be used together.
+  * EC2 and ECS anywhere cannot be used together.

 ## Networking mode